 For the past two decades, I have been helping lesbian couples harness the healing power of love in their relationships.

-Due to the recent global events with COVID-19, I am only available online.
-What this means is that instead of meeting in a physical office, I will meet you (or you and your partner/spouse) online via zoom.us in my HIPPA secure zoom room: zoom.us/j/3175170065
+My practice is 100% virtual for coaching and counseling services.
+What this means is that instead of meeting in a physical office, coaching and counseling lesbian couples takes place online via zoom.us in my HIPPA secure zoom room: zoom.us/j/3175170065

-If your work schedule requires that you join a session from different locations, this is also an option with zoom.us.
+If your work schedule requires that you and your partner join a session from different locations, this is also an option with zoom.us.

 My online scheduler is available 24/7 at omaratime.com.
 After registering, only one of you will schedule the two of you.
-If you are seeking reimbursement from your insurance company, the one seeking reimbursement should schedule the session, so your receipts are in the correct name.
+If you are seeking reimbursement from your insurance company (for Indiana residents only), the one seeking reimbursement should schedule the session, so your receipts are in the correct name.